 View the layer in the 3D scene

 You can display 2D layers in 3D scenes.
 The scene's elevation surface correctly positions the 2D features in a 3D landscape.
-You'll copy the Lodgings layer from the Egmont map and paste it into the Egmont 3D scene.
+You'll copy the Lodgings layer from the Egmont map to the Egmont 3D scene, apply 3D drawing properties, and change the symbol.

 - In the Contents pane, right-click the Lodgings layer and click Copy .